-11.(1) The Committee of the First Nation is established to provide Council with advice and recommendations in order to support Council's decision-making process respecting the financial administration of the First Nation.

-(2) The Council must appoint not less than three (3) members of the Committee, a majority of whom must have financial competency and all of whom must be independent.

-(3) For purposes of this section, an individual is considered to be independent if the individual does not have a direct or indirect financial relationship with the First Nation government that could, in the opinion of Council, reasonably interfere with the exercise of independent judgment as a member of the Committee.

-(4) The Council must establish policies and procedures

-(a) setting criteria to determine if an individual is eligible to be a member of the Committee and is independent,

-(b) requiring confirmation, before appointment, that each potential member of the Committee is eligible to be a member and is independent, and

-(c) requiring each member of the Committee annually to sign a statement confirming that the member continues to meet the criteria referred to in paragraph (a).

-(5) If the Committee consists of

-(a) three (3) members, at least one (1) of the Committee members must be a councillor, and

-(b) four (4) or more members, at least two (2) of the Committee members must be councillors.

-(6) Subject to subsection (7), the Committee members must be appointed to hold office for staggered terms of not less than thirty six (36) consecutive months.

-(7) A Committee member may be removed from office by the Council if

-(a) the member misses three (3) consecutively scheduled meetings of the Committee, or

-(b) the chair of the Committee recommends removal.
+- 11.(1) The Committee of the First Nation is established to provide Council with advice and recommendations in order to support Council's decision-making process respecting the financial administration of the First Nation. - (2) The Council must appoint not less than three (3) members of the Committee, a majority of whom must have financial competency and all of whom must be independent. - (3) For purposes of this section, an individual is considered to be independent if the individual does not have a direct or indirect financial relationship with the First Nation government that could, in the opinion of Council, reasonably interfere with the exercise of independent judgment as a member of the Committee. - (4) The Council must establish policies and procedures - (a) setting criteria to determine if an individual is eligible to be a member of the Committee and is independent, - (b) requiring confirmation, before appointment, that each potential member of the Committee is eligible to be a member and is independent, and - (c) requiring each member of the Committee annually to sign a statement confirming that the member continues to meet the criteria referred to in paragraph (a). - (5) If the Committee consists of - (a) three (3) members, at least one (1) of the Committee members must be a councillor, and - (b) four (4) or more members, at least two (2) of the Committee members must be councillors. - (6) Subject to subsection (7), the Committee members must be appointed within 60 days of the Council election to hold office for staggered terms of not less than twenty four (24) consecutive months with the exception of any councillor members who are not re-elected and must be replaced. - (7) A Committee member may be removed from office by the Council if - (a) the member misses three (3) consecutively scheduled meetings of the Committee, or - (b) the chair of the Committee recommends removal.

-(8) If a Committee member is removed from office, resigns or dies before the member's term of office expires, the Council must as soon as practicable appoint a new Committee member to hold office for the remainder of the first member's term of office.
+- (8) If a Committee member is removed from office, resigns or dies before the member's term of office expires, the Council must as soon as practicable appoint a new Committee member to hold office for the remainder of the first member's term of office. - (9) Upon their appointment, each Committee member must take a course, as approved by the Council, to maintain their financial competency.